webjars/flexmonster/README.md

 - to the local computer
 - to the server (to remote file storage or database)

-## Related Flexmonster docs
+## Explore Flexmonster
-For details on usage, refer to our documentation:
+For details on usage, refer to our documentation and blog:

 - [Demos](https://www.flexmonster.com/demos/js/pivot-table/?r=github)
 - [Documentation](https://www.flexmonster.com/doc/?r=github)